 So much of what challenges us in art has to do with the resolved & unresolved / adjusted & maladjusted . . . stuff . . . we have as people.
 The same stuff that makes us suffer or succeed in other areas of our life also infuses the way we engage with the work. & enhances or impedes our ability to grow & improve.

-Procrastination, discipline, optimism, addiction, depression, anxiety, self-care, exercise, meditation, productivity etc. As much as I want to write about the tangible & mysterious components of the craft itself, as much as we all just want to muck around in the space of what goes into the joy of discovery & invention & creativity; our potential as an artist is fused with our habits, our values, our ability to take risks or not, sleep or not, bond or not.
+Procrastination, discipline, optimism, addiction, depression, anxiety, self-care, exercise, meditation, productivity etc. Our potential as an artist is fused with our habits, our values, our ability to take risks or not, sleep or not, bond or not.
 Grieve or not.
-To truly know ourselves -- or not. &, I think, to be able to say yes to what is in the moment & not demand it be different.
+To truly know ourselves -- or not. &, I think, for our potential to be realized, we must learn how to say yes to what is, in the moment & not demand that it be different.

 Here's the catch: we can't cultivate this "yes" attitude in the work if we don't play by the same rules in our everyday life.
 It can't just be a trade trick.
 As with every facet of our craft, as actors our work on ourselves must be constantly attended to, almost before the real work can even begin.
-It's work that is all-encompassing, never-ending & in my mind, awesome & heroic.
-We go about it in acting class, on the therapist's couch, with our wife & kids & parents & even, yes, with the person who bags our groceries.
+It's work that is all-encompassing, never-ending, awesome & heroic.
+We go about it in every waking moment: in acting class, on the therapist's couch, with our wife & kids & parents & even with the person who bags our groceries.

 Saying YES = a way 'in' -- to the possibility of achieving great work, meeting our maximum potential, when we have gone beyond tuning our self-instrument.
 'Yes' is the password for a process / ability / potentiality / means / of achieving the kind of work that only occurs when we no longer resist ourselves -- or anything else.
 Yes = when we are ready.

-As I see it, a recipe for approaching mastery in art -- any art -- has 4 components.
+As I see it, a recipe for approaching mastery in art -- any art -- comes with 4 ever-present tasks.
 Three of these are tangible & knowable & though difficult, doable.
 One has been & ever will be shrouded in mystery.
 That's where this 'yes' thing comes in.

 1. To become yourself.
 Joyful, curious, spiritual, playful, mindful work on yourself.
 Not only to make of yourself a better artist, but to make a difference during your time on earth.
-To fully live.
+To live fully.
 So that you can successfully take on the biggies: love & work.
-So you know how to take care of yourself & your responsibilities to others & your time, craft, health, children, etc. This must happen in tandem with growing a career & a life in art.
+To take care of yourself & your responsibilities to others & your time, craft, health, children, etc.

 2. To work, continuously.
 Doesn't matter at what level or with who or if you get noticed or if you don't.
-I am astonished to see people who in youth seemed only blessed with modest gifts turn into surprisingly nuanced actors due solely to this one thing alone: constant, on-going work in the field.
-Class, po-dunk plays, student films, street singing, LORT A, B, C, D, sit-coms, soups, commercials, you name it, they do it -- day in, day out.
+I am astonished to see people who, at the start seem to have only modest gifts, turn into surprisingly nuanced actors due to this one thing alone: constant, on-going work in the field.
+Class, po-dunk plays, student films, street singing, LORT A, B, C, D, sit-coms, soaps, commercials, you name it, they do it -- day in, day out.
 They don't just get better.
 They get ef-fing fantastic.
 They work faster & go deeper than you ever imagined they could.

 3. To know why you are striving.
 It is not enough to want to become a great artist to satisfy your own ambitiousness.
 You must also be in possession of an answer to the a great big WHY question as to your calling. &, you must have some idea of what you want to do with success, when it comes.
 As you cultivate your personal why, it begins to inform everything you do, every decision you make.
 It is the the spine of your work, the raison-d'etre of your artist-being.